Easy Skillet Chicken Thighs

 Quick Summary

-chicken thighs with cream sauce in skillet with spoon.
+crispy chicken thighs with garlic cream sauce in cast iron skillet with spoon.

 I have a winner, winner chicken dinner for you!
-This Easy Skillet Chicken Thigh recipe is a family favorite and takes less than 30 minutes to make!
+This Easy Skillet Chicken Thigh recipe is a family favorite and the #1 dinner recipe on our site!
+It’s EASY to make and always gets rave reviews.

-If you don’t cook with chicken thighs very often, you have to give them a try.
-Thighs are versatile, full of flavor, and absolutely delicious.
+Chicken thighs are versatile, full of flavor, and absolutely delicious.
 They stay super juicy, no matter how you cook them.
 Plus, they are usually less expensive than chicken breasts.

 This one-skillet chicken meal is the BEST!
 Make it for dinner tonight.
 I guarantee it will be a regular meal at your house.